NickDimmock/rsdocs/docs/pure.md

 ## Putting your impact in Pure

-The Pure impact section allows you to make research impact public.
+The Pure Impact section allows you to make research impact public.
 Let people know how your work is affecting, benefiting and changing the world.
 It can also serve as tool for other researchers through its links to your outputs, and help us internally as we prepare for the next REF cycle (and you don’t have to make everything public).
 It’s never too early to start tracking your impact in Pure.

-> [!NOTE]
+!!! note
-> If you’ve never used the impact section of Pure before, you might want to look at how to create an impact in the [Pure Handbook](https://www.yammer.com/northampton.ac.uk/#/files/172063681?version=174674105) first.
+    If you’ve never used the impact section of Pure before, you might want to look at how to create an impact in the [Pure Handbook](https://www.yammer.com/northampton.ac.uk/#/files/172063681?version=174674105) first.

-- PURE **Impact** builds on the **outputs, activities** and **projects** that comprise your work, and asks you to articulate where your pathways to impact have led.
+- Pure Impact builds on the **outputs, activities** and **projects** that comprise your work, and asks you to articulate where your pathways to impact have led.
 It allows you to build an impact story, and communicate your research to wider audiences
 - Remember, this is about the impact your research has had, not its potential or pathway to impact.
 Write your description in the third person, clearly identify the actual change your research has achieved and include evidence to back up your claims.
 - Write for the general public (specialist audiences can always click on the linked research output for a more in-depth view)
 - Pure is for an international audience, so spell out acronyms even if they seem obvious to you, i.e. the NHS